yuekaizhang/dynamo/docs/architecture/kv_cache_routing.md

 ## Events

 In Dynamo, we want to support KV Cache Routing and load balancing for many backends that have different implementations of KV Cache and record different metrics.
-To that end, we built a KVPublisher that can be plugged into any framework to publish KV Events and a KvMetricsPublisher that can publish Metric Events.
+To that end, we built a KVPublisher that can be plugged into any framework to publish KV Events and a WorkerMetricsPublisher that can publish Metric Events.

 On the receiving side we have a KVIndexer which accepts events from the KVPublisher and puts them into a global prefix tree and a KvMetricsAggregator which aggregates metric events by worker.